gakalmar/Notes/14_OOP with C#.md

                 from cust in customers
                 where cust.City == "London"
                 select cust;

+        - The `from` operator declares a variable to iterate through the sequence.
+        - The `where` operator picks elements from the sequence if they satisfy the given condition.
+The condition is normally written like the conditional expressions you would find in an if statement.
+        - The `select` operator determines what is returned for each element in the sequence.

 - **Imperative vs Declarative programming style:**
     - **imperative** -> focus on the *how*: